Best Accredited Online Law Schools

 Graduation Rate: 69%

 As a Christian-based, private teaching and research university, Samford holds accreditation from the Southern Association of Colleges and Schools.
 The university consists of ten different schools of study, including the Cumberland School of Law, which has a full-time student enrollment of just 425 students, for whom tuition rates settle at around $40,150 a year.
-The Wall Street Journal ranks Samford at #3 in the nation for its student engagement, and overall, Niche.com awards the school a comprehensive grade rating of ‘A-‘ for its academic programs and esteemable faculty.
-The U.S. News and World Report places Samford at #147 among national universities, placing the Cumberland School of Law at #146 among the best law schools in the country.
+The U.S. News and World Report place Samford at #143 among national universities, placing the Cumberland School of Law at #144 among the best law schools in the country.

-Through its high-quality J.D. curriculum, the Cumberland School of Law enables students to take up to 15 required credit hours online.
+Through its high-quality online JD program, the Cumberland School of Law enables students to take up to 15 required credit hours online.
 This is highly convenient for adult students and those with responsibilities outside of school.
 Online course options include admiralty, business drafting, internet privacy law, sales, and more.
-During the summer term, virtual students have two course options: a class in advanced contracts (issues in e-commerce) or a course on the endangered species act, specifically.
+During the summer term, virtual students have two-course options: a class in advanced contracts (issues in e-commerce) or a course on the endangered species act, specifically.
 Overall, Samford’s Cumberland School of Law is a well-established institution that aims to set students on the path to a successful law career.

 Average Net Price: $19,221

 Retention Rate: 57%